Minneapolis flight cut from Great Falls airport, officials looking at options to increase traffic

 He said it’s unknown how air travel will fare this fall and business travel is the least recovered piece of air travel.

-Right now, Delta has a daily flight to Salt Lake; United has two daily flights to Denver and Alaska Airlines is flying since daily to Seattle.
+Right now, Delta has daily flights to Salt Lake; United has daily flights to Denver and Alaska Airlines is flying daily to Seattle.

 The loss of the Minneapolis flight is also the loss of the Great Falls airport’s only eastbound connection and is a “dramatic reduction for people trying to get back east,” Faulkner said.